tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

     ![The file, 1.northwind.oracle.schema.sql, is selected and highlighted in the Open File window.](./media/visual-studio-open-file.png "Open File dialog")

-17. Select and copy all the file contents (use CTRL+A, CTRL+C).
+17. Select and copy all the file contents (use CTRL+A, CTRL+C)

-18. Select the tab for your Fusion query (Query1.sql).
+18. Select the tab for your Fusion query (Query1.sql)

     ![Query1.sql is selected and highlighted on the tab for your Fusion query.](./media/visual-studio-fusion-query.png "Fusion query window")

-19. Paste (CTRL+V) the text copied in the previous step into the Text area of the query window.
+19. Paste (CTRL+V) the text copied in the previous step into the Text area of the query window

     ![The text from the previous step is pasted and highlighted in the text area at the bottom of the query window.](./media/visual-studio-fusion-query-window.png "Paste the text")

-20. Select the **Execute** Fusion script button on the Visual Studio toolbar.
+20. Select the **Execute** Fusion script button on the Visual Studio toolbar

     ![The Execute Fusion script icon is highlighted on the Visual Studio toolbar.](./media/visual-studio-fusion-execute.png "Run the script")

-21. The results of execution can be viewed in the Output window, found at the bottom left of the Visual Studio window.
+21. The results of execution can be viewed in the Output window, found at the bottom left of the Visual Studio window

     ![Output is highlighted in the Output window.](./media/visual-studio-fusion-output-query-1.png "View the results")

-22. In the Database Explorer window, right-click on the **Northwind** connection, and select **Modify Connection** (If the Database Explorer is not already open, you can open it by selecting Fusion in the menu, then selecting Database Explorer).
+22. In the Database Explorer window, right-click on the **Northwind** connection, and select **Modify Connection** (If the Database Explorer is not already open, you can open it by selecting Fusion in the menu, then selecting Database Explorer)

     ![Modify Connection is highlighted in the submenu for the Northwind connection in the Database Explorer window.](./media/visual-studio-database-explorer-modify-connection.png "Modify Connection")